Looking for something to do in Leverkusen, Germany? Check out our list of the best things to do in Leverkusen.

 Address: Kaiser-Wilhelm-Allee, 51373 Leverkusen, Germany

-The Japanischer Garden in Leverkusen, Germany, is a public garden and park with an Asian theme.
-The garden is found on grounds belonging to the German pharmaceutical giant Bayer AG in Flittard, Cologne, which is just on the edge of Leverkusen.
+The Japanischer Garten in Leverkusen, Germany, is a public Japanese Garden and park.
+The garden is found on grounds belonging to the German pharmaceutical giant Bayer AG in Flittard, Cologne, just on the edge of Leverkusen.

-The garden was originally located somewhere else, but it was moved in 1960 to its current location.
+The garden was originally located somewhere else but was moved in 1960 to its current location.
 The garden was the brainchild of Carl Druisberg, who was excited about the garden culture and Japanese gardens in particular after he went on a journey around the world.

-Initially, just a normal garden planted in 1912, Druisberg began expanding the garden in the unique style he witnessed on his travels to Japan in 1926.
-The garden was first opened to the public in the 1950s and continues to be public to this day.
+Initially just a normal garden planted in 1912, Druisberg began expanding the garden in the unique style he witnessed on his travels to Japan in 1926.
+The Japanese Garden opened in the 1950s and continues to be public.

-Lanterns adorn curved gates, sequoia trees bloom, turtles splash around in the ponds, and golden maples blossom.
-There is also a special bridge in the garden, the Mikado bridge, which was made exactly like a bridge found in Japan’s temple city of Nikko.
+Lanterns adorn curved gates, and sequoia trees bloom, turtles splash around in the ponds, and golden maples blossom.
+There is also a special bridge in the garden, the Mikado Bridge, which was made exactly like a bridge found in Japan’s temple city of Nikko.

-The different variety of plants in the garden combines to make it a spectacular show of colors as redwood trees stand side by side with golden maples, papyrus plants, and chrysanthemums.
+The various plants in the garden combine to make it a spectacular show of colors as redwood trees stand side by side with golden maples, papyrus plants, and chrysanthemums.